(Last UPDATED 3/30/2022) Description of Sacramento Area farmers markets, both seasonal and year-round. See Updates below.

 Note: Year-round markets will close for weather interruptions i.e. strong winds and rain/high likelihood of rain.
 Also, check out status in advance around the winter holiday season.

 By patronizing your local market you are not only helping small farmers make more of a profit for their hard work (by cutting out the middle-man), you are also helping the local economy.
 A recent U.C.
 Davis study reports that Sacramento-area farmers and ranchers who sell their products directly to consumers generate twice as much regional economic impact per dollar of output as do area food producers who don’t engage in direct marketing.

 I tend to frequent either the year-round Central Certified Farmer’s Market (Sunday) or the Midtown Farmers Market (Saturday) on 20th Street between J and L Streets.
 The Midtown market is sponsored by the Midtown Business Association.

 As a general rule I like to do a quick stroll around the market, checking the prices and quality of the produce I want to buy.
 Then, I make my way around the market once again to make my purchases.
 I always take assorted coins and $1’s and $5’s as opposed to larger bills as I know that the farmers appreciate it.

-Subscribe to SacramentoRevealed.com to receive the weekly newsletter direct to your inbox.
+Subscribe to SacramentoRevealed.com to receive new and updated blog posts direct to your inbox.
+Comments are welcome.